-This book provides the foundation for an informed discussion not only on changes to or implementation of registered partnership schemes, but also more generally for reviewing the law concerning the recognition of adult relationships..
+This book provides the foundation for an informed discussion not only on changes to the implementation of registered partnership schemes, but also more generally for reviewing the law concerning the recognition of adult relationships.

 About the editors:

-Dr Dr Jens M. Scherpe is a University Senior Lecturer at the University of Cambridge and Cheng Yu Tung Visiting Professor at the University of Hong Kong
+Dr Dr Jens M. Scherpe is a Reader at the University of Cambridge and Cheng Yu Tung Visiting Professor at the University of Hong Kong

 Dr Andy Hayward is a Lecturer in Family Law at Durham Law School, Durham University